Blog | Personal Finance

 Negative people will tell you all the reasons why you can’t do something.
 They’ll tell you, “It’ll never work,” “Don’t be ridiculous,” “What makes you think you could pull that off?” or “Don’t take a risk.
 You might lose.”

-I made the decision years ago to get rid of the negative people in my life.
-The price was too high and it was too tough to be polite and keep them around me.
+While it may seem difficult, the price of keeping negative people in your life is higher than giving them the axe.
 Negative people kill creativity.
 They squash your dreams.
 They keep you doubting yourself.
 They drain your energy and waste your time.
 Negative people keep you small.

 Negativity pulls you down when you should be soaring!